- Under Armour communicated the problems it has had with S/4HANA. However, the explanation by Under Armour in their earnings call was a “whitewash.”

 The SAP market is chocked to the brim with SAP consultants who will make any excuse for S/4HANA, as long as they can bill hours for implementing S/4HANA.

-Here is a perfect example of a comment the CFO article on the UnderArmor SAP S/4HANA saga in CFO.
+Here is a perfect example of a comment on the CFO article on the UnderArmor SAP S/4HANA saga in CFO.

 “Many companies struggle with smooth transition of their SAP systems to HANA because they fail to assess the HANA readiness of their systems.
 It is important for Organizations to engage with HANA providers in defining unique SAP HANA roadmap that would best suit their business processes giving a clarity on their system preparedness, time and cost involved.
 The project should cover a detailed Business Case, Measurable Objectives, Resource Plan, and Project Plan for leveraging SAP HANA and how HANA can impact your organization’s ability to achieve short and long-term goals.”